 At times, dislocations can be quite severe and lead to tearing of the labrum, tendons, ligaments or muscles.
 In this case, surgery is often needed.
 After surgery physical therapy is an important part of recovery and returning to normal activities.

 The labrum is a thick ring of cartilage around the socket part of your shoulder joint (glenohumeral joint).
-The labrum acts like a cup for the head of the humerus to sit in (like a ball inside a cup).
-The labrum gives stability to the joint and also helps to cushion as the shoulder joint moves.
+It acts like a cup for the head of the humerus to sit in (like a ball inside a cup).
+Basically, the labrum gives stability to the joint and also helps to cushion as the shoulder joint moves.

-The labrum can tear with injury from a blow to an outstretched arm or from repetitive injuries overhead.
-Sometimes, a labrum tear can be involved when the rotator cuff is torn.
+With injury from a blow to an outstretched arm or from repetitive injuries overhead, a labrum can tear.
+Sometimes, a labrum tear can happen when the rotator cuff is torn.
 A common tear is called a SLAP lesion (Superior Labral tear from Anterior to Posterior).
 This is a tear of the labrum from the top part in front to back.
-This often needs surgical repair and we work with your physician on his/her protocol to rehab your shoulder after surgery.
+Often, this needs surgical repair and we work with your physician on his/her protocol to rehab your shoulder after surgery.

-It is important that when you have shoulder pain, you have our experts evaluate your motion, strength, coordination and joint mobility.
-By determining the root cause of your pain, we can then treat it effectively for fast pain relief, improved motion, strength and return to normal activities.
-The goal is to restore your normal shoulder movement without pain.
-If you had shoulder surgery, our physical therapists will work closely with your physician to follow their rehabilitation protocols.
+Furthermore, if you had shoulder surgery, our physical therapists will work closely with your physician to follow their rehabilitation protocols.
 Our physical therapists use different treatments and modalities to treat shoulder conditions.
 Interventions generally consist of active shoulder motion, passive range of motion, joint mobilizations, soft tissue work, shoulder scapular stabilization and rotator cuff strengthening.
 Other modalities of treatment include ultrasound, heat therapy, electrical stimulation, massage, joint mobilization and cold therapy.
 These treatment modalities are a perfect adjunct to exercise.
 All of these treatment modalities help decrease pain, reduce swelling, improve circulation and decrease muscle tension.
 Your physical therapists will also instruct you in home exercises to enhance recovery from a shoulder injury.
-Call us today to discover how we can quickly resolve your shoulder pain and get you back to the activities you love.

 Have you suffered a shoulder injury?
 Do you have shoulder pain and don’t know why?
 Get the answers and treatment you need to get on the path to recovery.
 Get shoulder pain relief with physical therapy.
-Contact us at Bethpage & Ronkonkoma, NY centers for a personalized consultation and effective treatment plan.
 Our certified and skilled physical therapists have helped many others recover from a shoulder injury and can help you too.
 Recovery is just a phone call away.